 My friends recommended that I get several treatments, spaced a few weeks apart, to get the full benefit.
 I got three.
 My friend Mary got six.
 We could afford to.
 Each therapy cost $70.
 I even got a special, three for the price of two and a half.
 In all fairness, I have to add that my salon in Denver has begun to offer them at the bargain price of $500 as opposed to $1,000.

 The results?
 My face definitely looked fuller, enough that I felt I could forgo the much more expensive Sculptra injections that I get every year or two in the U.S. A couple of people who had no idea I’d had the therapy made remarks on my appearance that led me to think that the improvement wasn’t my imagination.

 This type of injection doesn’t take the place of Botox for what it can do for crows-feet or forehead wrinkles.
 I’d suggest a light combination, maybe combining this therapy with Botox for crow's feet every year or two if you feel you need it (studies indicate that if you do Botox too often, it loses its effectiveness).

 All of this should be done in Mexico of course, where you can get plasma therapy for $70-80 a treatment or your entire face “done” with Botox by an actual dermatologist rather than a nurse for $250 (about half of what you pay in the U.S.).
-I received the best Botox injection ever in Mexico two years ago, more skillful than any I’d received in the U.S.
+Once a year I go to my dermatologist in Mexico who does the best job I've ever had, and certainly gives me my money's worth.

-I’ve always said that a person could come to Mexico for a vacation, get some dental work, some procedures like platelet-rich therapy and/or Botox and still come out ahead financially, and without all the Hollywood drama.
+I’ve always said that a person could come to Mexico for a vacation, get some dental work, some procedures like platelet-rich therapy and/or Botox and still come out ahead financially - without all the Hollywood drama.

 Related: Just like plasma therapies, there are many little luxuries that I can now afford in Mexico. - Ventanas Mexico